raythurman2386/wisp-coverage-tool/README.md

 # WISP Coverage Analysis Tool

 ## Project Overview
 This tool is designed to create coverage maps for Wireless Internet Service Providers (WISPs) using airFiber technology.
-It calculates and visualizes coverage areas based on antenna locations, specifications, and terrain data.
+It calculates and visualizes coverage areas based on antenna locations, specifications, and real terrain data.

 ## Project Structure
 ```